wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 This is one that I was told multiple times that I should do sooner than later.
-I am very bad with context switching, I have to either do all business stuff one day or all engineering.
+I am very bad with context switching, I have to either do all business stuff one day or all of the engineering.
 I cannot do both effectively.
 After hiring Crowther I knew the next non-technical hire I wanted was an office manager.
 What I did might be considered overboard.